-I am a qualified professional photographer, training as a Commercial photographer.
+I am a qualified professional photographer, my training was as a Commercial photographer.
 Whilst training, I received the highest marks in each year, and in my final year won best overall portfolio and best image.

 I am a member of the AIPP (Australian Institute of Professional Photographers) members of which must maintain a high standard.

 Photography has given me many wonderful moments opportunities.
-The most amazing one of which has been to work in Africa.
+One of the most amazing one of which has been to work in Africa.

 I am now able to offer cultural and wildlife Safari's to Tanzania and Kenya.
 My tours have a strong emphasis on photographing the wonderful people and animals in this incredible country.

 Each year a selection of my favourite images are available as fine art prints, as well as a general print selection.